Alabama Medicaid Eligibility for Long Term Care: Income & Asset Limits

 For Alabama elderly residents (aged 65 and over), who do not meet the financial eligibility requirements above, there are other ways to qualify for Medicaid.

-1) Qualified Income Trusts (QIT’s) – Also called Miller Trusts or Qualifying Income Trusts, QITs are for Nursing Home Medicaid and Medicaid Waiver applicants who are over the income limit, but still cannot afford to pay their cost of long-term care.
-This type of trust allows Alabama residents to become income-eligible, as money deposited into this type of irreversible trust does not count towards Medicaid’s income limit.
-Irreversible means that the terms of the trust cannot be changed or canceled.
-Overly simplified, income over the Medicaid limit is deposited into the trust in which a trustee has legal control.
-Trust funds can only be used for very specific purposes, such as paying long-term care services / medical expenses accrued by the Medicaid enrollee.
-Furthermore, the state of Alabama Medicaid authorities must be listed as the remainder beneficiary.
-This allows the state to receive the remaining funds in the account, up to the amount the state paid for care, after the death of the Medicaid recipient.
+1) Qualified Income Trusts (QIT’s) – Also called Miller Trusts, or in Alabama, Qualifying Income Trusts, these trusts are for Nursing Home Medicaid and Medicaid Waiver applicants who are over Medicaid’s income limit, but still cannot afford their long-term care costs.
+Overly simplified, QITs allow Alabama seniors to become income-eligible by depositing “excess” income into the trust, which must be irrevocable.
+This means the terms of the trust cannot be changed or reversed.
+A trustee has legal control over trust funds, which can only be used for very specific purposes (i.e., paying long-term care services / medical expenses accrued by the Medicaid enrollee).
+Furthermore, after the death of the Medicaid beneficiary, any remaining funds (up to the amount the state paid for care) must to go the State of Alabama Medicaid authorities.

-2) Asset Spend Down – Seniors who have assets over Medicaid’s limit can “spend down” assets and become asset-eligible.
-Essentially, excess assets can be spent on non-countable ones.
-Examples include making home modifications (addition of a first floor bedroom, wheelchair ramps, roll-in showers, pedestal sinks, and stair lifts), vehicle modifications (wheelchair lifts, adaptive control devices, and floor modifications to allow one to drive from a wheelchair), prepaying funeral and burial expenses, and paying off debt.
-Remember, Medicaid has a Look-Back Period in which asset transfers are reviewed for a period of 60-months preceding one’s Medicaid application date.
-Violating this rule by gifting assets or selling them under fair market value results in a period of Medicaid ineligibility.
-It is recommended one keep documentation of how assets were spent as proof this rule was not violated.
+2) Asset Spend Down – Seniors who have assets over Medicaid’s assets limit can “spend down” excess assets on non-countable ones to become asset-eligible.
+Examples include making home modifications (i.e., addition of a first floor bedroom, wheelchair ramps, roll-in showers, pedestal sinks, and stair lifts), vehicle modifications (i.e., wheelchair lifts, adaptive control devices, and floor modifications to allow one to drive from a wheelchair), prepaying funeral and burial expenses, and paying off debt.
+Recall that due to Medicaid’s Look-Back Period, all asset transfers made for 60-months immediately preceding one’s application for Nursing Home Medicaid or a Medicaid Waiver are reviewed to ensure none were gifted.
+It is recommended that documentation of how assets were spent are kept as proof this rule was not violated.

 Specific Alabama Medicaid Programs

-In addition to paying for nursing home care, Alabama Medicaid offers the following programs relevant to the elderly that helps them to live at home and in the community.
+In addition to paying for nursing home care, Alabama Medicaid offers the following programs relevant to the elderly that help them to live at home or in the community.

-1) Alabama Elderly and Disabled Waiver (E&D) – Assists seniors in living in the community by providing benefits that promote independent living, such as meal delivery, homemaker services, personal care assistance, and adult day health.
-Program participants have the option to self-direct their own care services via the Personal Choices Program.
-Participants are able to hire, train, manage, and even fire, their own caregivers, including family members.
-A waiting list for services via the E&D Waiver may exist.
+1) Alabama Elderly and Disabled Waiver (E&D) – Provides home and community based services that promote independent living, such as meal delivery, homemaker services, personal care assistance, and adult day health.
+Program participants can self-direct their own care services via the Personal Choices Program, allowing them to hire, train, manage, and even fire, their own caregiver.
+This includes relatives, such as an adult child, and in some cases, a spouse.
+A waiting list for E&D Waiver benefits may exist.

-3) Program of All-Inclusive Care for the Elderly (PACE) – The benefits of Medicaid, including long-term care services, and Medicare are combined into one program.
+3) Program of All-Inclusive Care for the Elderly (PACE) – The benefits of Medicaid, including long-term care services and supports, and Medicare are combined into one program.
 Additional benefits, such as dental and eye care, may be available.

 4) Money Follows the Person (MFP) – Also called Gateway to Community Living in Alabama.
 This federal program helps institutionalized persons who are eligible for Medicaid to transition back home or into the community.